QiStark/learngit_liaoxf/readme2.txt

-git is a version contron systerm git is a free software
+git is distuibuted version control system.
+Git is free software distributed uder the Gpl.